switowski/portfolio/src/drafts/obsidian/index.md

 ---
 title: How I Organize My Notes With Obsidian
-description: Summary goes here
+description: After years of using Evernote, I finally found a worthy replacement for it.
+And not only for Evernote, but for 2 other tools as well.
+Let me show you how I organize my notes, mind maps, task and long-term goals in Obsidian.
 tags: ['Obsidian', 'Productivity']
 date: 2030-01-01
 ---

 A few months ago, I moved from Evernote to [Obsidian](https://obsidian.md/).
 I have been using Evernote as long as I can remember.
 And every now and then I was checking some alternatives.
 I tried Notion, but its first version was excruciatingly slow on mobile (waiting for 10+ seconds each time I wanted to take a quick note was a no-go for me).
 I remember trying some other apps like the Bear App, but in the end I was always coming back to Evernote.
 Evernote felt a bit clunky and the constant nagging about upgrading was annoying, but even with all that, it worked fine for me for many years.
-I was fine with the limitation of the devices, and I was not uploading more than 50MB of pictures every month, so I could stay on the free plan.
+I stayed within the device limit and I wasn't uploading more than 50MB of pictures every month, so I didn't have to upgrade from the free plan.
 So I wasn't looking for a replacement *very hard*.

-Then I saw a [TIL: using hammerspoon to launch any app with a hotkey](https://patrick.wtf/posts/til-hammerspoon-logseq-hotkey) article from my friend Patrick where he described how he uses [Logseq](https://logseq.com/) and this idea of a note taking app that sits on top of a folder containing just a bunch of Markdown files looked really promising.
+Then I saw a [TIL: using hammerspoon to launch any app with a hotkey](https://patrick.wtf/posts/til-hammerspoon-logseq-hotkey) article from my friend Patrick where he described how he uses [Logseq](https://logseq.com/) and this idea of a note taking app that sits on top of a folder with Markdown files looked really promising!
 So I gave Logseq a quick try and while it looked nice, I started looking if there are other similar tools.
 That's how I found about Obsidian.

-Two things convinced me to Obsidian instead of the Logseq:
+Two things convinced me to use Obsidian instead of Logseq:

 - The interface was more appealing to me - I wanted something that resembles the interface of Evernote - a bunch of nested folders where I could categorize my notes.
 Obsidian delivers exactly that.
 But if you're used to a different interface, Logseq might actually look better for you (it looks more like [Workflowy](https://workflowy.com/) that I also used).
 - Obsidian has more plugins.
 I spent a few minutes installing a few popular plugins and found them very useful.

-To start with Obsidian, you need to create a folder (called Vault) somewhere on your computer and point Obsidian to that folder.
-And then you can create new notes that will be stored in Markdown format, install some plugins, themes, customize keyboard bindings, etc. There are plenty of good tutorials on how to get started.
+To start with Obsidian, you need to create a folder (called a vault) somewhere on your computer and point Obsidian to that folder.
+Then you can create new notes that will be stored in a Markdown format, install some plugins, themes, customize keyboard bindings, etc. There are plenty of good tutorials on how to get started.
 I watched a few from Danny Hatcher, like [this one](https://www.youtube.com/watch?v=njibNuFQwjw) and I enjoyed them.
 The main benefit from those tutorials was to see how people customize their Obsidian installations and what plugins are worth to use (I will share mine below).

 Using Obsidian on my computer is cool, but it would be great to have access to my notes on my phone or other devices.
 Let's talk about synchronization.